 Regular monitoring of kidney function (serum creatinine) and hearing tests (audiometry) is recommended during long-term treatment.

-Precautions and Warnings
+Precautions and warnings

-1 Pregnancy and Breastfeeding
+1. Pregnancy and Breastfeeding

 - It may pass into breast milk in small amounts, so caution is advised during breastfeeding.

-Amikacin may interact with:
+Amikacin may interact with the following drugs:

 - Other aminoglycosides (gentamicin, tobramycin)

-- Diuretics (furosemide, mannitol)
+- Diuretic medications (furosemide, mannitol)

 - Cephalosporins and vancomycin (increase kidney risk)

-- Muscle relaxants and anesthetics
+- Muscle relaxants and sedatives

-Storage and Handling
+Storage and maintenance

-- Store below 25°C.
+- Store below 25°C .

 - Protect from light and moisture.

-- Do not freeze.
+- do not freeze.

 - Keep out of reach of children.